Revolution II Forward Sharod George Signed to Short-Term Agreement

 New England Revolution II News Release

-FOXBOROUGH, Mass. - New England Revolution II forward Sharod George has been called up by the Revolution on a Short-Term Agreement, making him eligible for selection in tonight's MLS match against Toronto FC at Gillette Stadium.
+CHESTER, Penn. - New England Revolution II forward Sharod George has been called up by the Revolution on a Short-Term Agreement, making him eligible for selection in today's MLS match against the Philadelphia Union at Subaru Park.

-George, 21, features on the MLS matchday roster for the second straight week, having logged five appearances with Revolution II since signing with the team in July.
-The Brooklyn, N.Y. native arrived in New England after previous stints playing in both Greece and Germany.
-George began his career in Europe as an academy player with Germany's SV Arnstadt.
+George, 21, features on the MLS matchday roster for the third straight week.
+He collected his MLS debut as a second-half substitute in last weekend's 1-1 draw against Toronto FC, playing four minutes.
+The forward has logged five appearances with Revolution II since signing with the team in July.
+A native of Brooklyn, N.Y., George arrived in New England after previous stints playing in both Greece and Germany, where he played in the youth ranks of Germany's SV Arnstadt.

-Tonight's 7:30 p.m.
-ET kickoff airs on MLS Season Pass on Apple TV and Apple TV+ in English and Spanish.
-Listen to Brad Feldman and Charlie Davies call the action on 98.5 The Sports Hub (WBZ-FM), or tune into Más Latino 99.9 FM / 1300 AM for Spanish commentary, and 1260 AM Nossa Radio USA in Portuguese.
+Today's 2:30 p.m.
+ET kickoff airs on MLS Season Pass on Apple TV in English and Spanish.
+Listen to Brad Feldman and Charlie Davies call the action on 98.5 The Sports Hub (WBZ-FM), or tune into 1260 AM Nossa Radio USA for Portuguese commentary.

 - Revolution II Forward Sharod George Signed to Short-Term Agreement - New England Revolution II